Apple Cinnamon Muffins

 Preparation Steps

-- In a large bowl, whisk together the flour, granulated sugar, baking powder, baking soda, cinnamon, nutmeg, and salt.2.5 cups all-purpose flour
+- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, cinnamon, and salt.

-- Divide the batter evenly among the prepared muffin cups, filling each about two-thirds full.
+- Divide the batter evenly among the prepared muffin cups, filling each about ½ full.

-- Let the muffins cool in the tin for a few minutes before transferring them to a wire rack to cool completely.
+- Let the muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.